 SCANCA, INC. seeks to provide leadership in the education about sickle cell disease.
 Our staff and volunteers are kept abreast of the latest developments in healthcare, social services and research through the medical community and governmental agencies.
 SCANCA, INC. also relies on its partnerships with other organizations to enhance the professional development of our staff and volunteers, and to collaborate on mutual concerns.

-Although SCANCA, INC. is not a social service agency, we do provide educational counseling and referrals to our clients.
+Although SCANCA, INC. is not a social service agency, we do provide educational counseling to our clients.
 Our clients are individuals with sickle cell disease, their families, and the community.
 SCANCA, INC. attempts to give particular support to the “at-risk” population.
 An individual with sickle cell disease is considered to be “at-risk” if the individual exist in a non-supportive environment that places him or her at risk for developing severe symptoms of sickle cell disease, and inhibiting the individual from obtaining the knowledge or developing the skill and abilities necessary to make appropriate transitions.